SURGroup/UQpy/source/samplemethods.rst

 Stratified Sampling
 ---------------------

 Stratified sampling is a variance reduction technique that divides the parameter space into a set of disjoint and space-filling strata.
+Samples are then drawn from these strata in order to improve the space-filling properties of the sample design.
+Stratified sampling allows for unequally weighted samples, such that a Monte Carlo estimator of the quantity :math:`E[Y]` takes the following form:

+.. math:: E[Y] \approx \sum_{i=1}^N w_i Y_i

+where :math:`w_i` are the sample weights and :math:`Y_i` are the model evaluations.
+The individual sample weights are computed as:

+.. math:: w_i = \dfrac{V_{i}}{N_{i}}

+where :math:`V_{i}\le 1` is the volume of stratum :math:`i` in the unit hypercube (i.e. the probability that a random sample will fall in stratum :math:`i`) and :math:`N_{i}` is the number of samples drawn from stratum :math:`i`.

-Samples are then drawn from these strata in order to improve the space-filling properties of the sample design. ``UQpy`` supports several stratified sampling variations that vary from conventional stratified sampling designs to advanced gradient informed methods for adaptive stratified sampling.
+``UQpy`` supports several stratified sampling variations that vary from conventional stratified sampling designs to advanced gradient informed methods for adaptive stratified sampling.
 Stratified sampling capabilities are built in ``UQpy`` from three sets of classes.
 These class structures facilitate a highly flexible and varied range of stratified sampling designs that can be extended in a straightforward way.
 Specifically, the existing classes allow stratification of n-dimensional parameter spaces based on three common spatial discretizations: a rectilinear decomposition into hyper-rectangles (orthotopes), a Voronoi decomposition, and a Delaunay decomposition.
 The three parent classes are:

 1. The ``Strata`` class defines the geometric structure of the stratification of the parameter space and it has three existing subclasses - ``RectangularStrata``, ``VoronoiStrata``, and ``DelaunayStrata`` that correspond to geometric decompositions of the parameter space based on rectilinear strata of orthotopes, strata composed of Voronoi cells, and strata composed of Delaunay simplexes respectively.